gibbok/typescript-book/README.md

 Notes: Up to five levels of indirection are analyzed in conditional expressions.

-## type Predicates
+## Type Predicates

-Type predicates in TypeScript are functions that return a boolean value and are used to narrow the type of a variable to a more specific type.
+Type Predicates in TypeScript are functions that return a boolean value and are used to narrow the type of a variable to a more specific type.

 ```typescript
 const isString = (value: unknown): value is string => typeof value === 'string';